 Kate expressed her thanks to the attendees for their understanding for the pause in engagement and need to postpone the last planned workshop in March due to COVID-19 and government guidance about holding public meetings.
 She then reviewed where we are in the process and explained the 3 primary aims for the meeting as follows:

 Kate then shared the outcomes from the evaluation of Edward Hain community hospital’s short-listed option (re-provision of 12 inpatient reablement beds and maintaining current community clinics in a fire safety compliant and refurbished environment).
-The agreed score for this short listed option from the evaluation panel was 13/84.
+The agreed score for this short listed option from the evaluation panel was 13 out of 84.
 The evaluation panel (13 individuals including 2 local representatives) determined that the option did not meet the minimum scores required for safety, financial affordability and sustainability, which means the evaluation panel determined it is not a viable option.
 Kate explained that no decision has yet been made about the future of Edward Hain community hospital – this would be made by NHS Kernow’s Governing Body later in the year.

 Kate then discussed some of the new ways of providing care and support since the start of COVID-19, explaining that cooperation across the system has enabled quick decision making and new ways of working.
 This has accelerated our ambitions for improvements in local coordination and communication across teams and organisations.
 Examples of what was discussed can be found on the presentation slides, but these included: